 What is it?

 Basically, this is the website the parent or adult logs into in order to control the phone.
-It’s up to the caregiver to create a phone experience fit for the child.
+Parents log into the portal to access and control their child's phone settings.
+It's up to the caregiver to create a phone experience fit for the child.

 What does the caregiver see/do?